-First in a series of four American Sign Language (ASL) courses.
-Introduction to ASL as used within the Deaf culture.
-Instruction in the basic structure of the language and development of its use.
-Introduction to the Deaf culture and history of the language.
+The beginning course in a series of four American Sign Language (ASL) courses.
+Introduction to ASL as it is used within American Deaf culture.
+Instruction in the basic structure of the language and the development of its use.
+Introduction to Deaf culture and history of the language.